 My first thoughts on reading that sort of advice was why use hairspray on bedsheets to remove tattoo ink?
 And would I do that before or after I gave it a makeover with the baking soda?

 In the end I gave up on all those ridiculous home remedies and soaked the sheets in nappy or diaper wash.
 The same stuff used to clean skid marks out of diapers.
 I then put the sheets through an industrial wash cycle set to maximum heat.

 Washing sheets in this way removes almost all the tattoo ink.
 Using diaper cleaning powder and soaking the sheets before washing in hot water works most of the time.
 And I have never had a need to coat my sheets in baking soda or unscented hairspray or use any other weird home remedy.

 Yes tattoo ink will stain your towels.
 But soaking your towels in nappy cleaner and then washing with hot water will remove most, if not all, of the tattoo ink.

 I washed my towels in the same way and together with my sheets.
-And washing in hot water using baby diaper cleaner has successful got most of the tattoo ink out of my sheets and towels on the first cycle.
+And washing in hot water using baby diaper cleaner has successful removed most of the tattoo ink from my sheets and towels on the first cycle.